Kaj Sierhuis: Reims

 On 1 February 2020, Sierhuis signed with Ligue 1 club Reims on a long-term contract.
 He made his debut for the club on 5 February 2020, starting in a league game against Nice, but had to be replaced by Nathanaël Mbuku in the 13th minute after falling out with a hamstring injury.
 Due to the COVID-19 pandemic, this remained Sierhuis' only appearance for Reims in the 2019–20 season.

 In the 2020–21 season, he made regular appearances for Reims, but his playing time decreased from the beginning of 2021 and he was sent on a one-season loan to Eredivisie club Heracles Almelo in August 2021.
 After 19 total appearances in which he scored one goal, he tore his anterior cruciate ligament on 11 February 2022 against Utrecht and was sidelined for the rest of the season.

 He rejoined the Reims squad for the 2022–23 season.

+Fortuna Sittard

+On 2 August 2023, Sierhuis returned to the Netherlands and signed a three-year contract with Eredivisie club Fortuna Sittard.
+He made his debut for the club on 19 August, replacing Paul Gladon in the 83rd minute of a 2–1 victory against Almere City.
+On 21 October, he scored his first goal for Fortuna, converting a penalty in injury time during a 3–1 defeat against PSV.
+He secured his first brace for the club on 2 December, contributing to Fortuna's 3–1 triumph over Vitesse, as both assists were provided by Ivo Pinto.
+Sierhuis scored 15 goals in 35 appearances during his debut season with the club.
+However, on 3 May 2024, during a match against Go Ahead Eagles, he sustained a serious knee injury that sidelined him for an extended period.